cylc/cylc-doc/src/troubleshooting.rst

 Some Conda packages rely on activation scripts which are run when you call the activate command.

-Sadly, some of these scripts don't defend against command failure or unset environment variables causing them to fail when configured in Cylc ``*script`` (see also :ref:`troubleshooting.my_job_failed` for details).
+Unfortunately, some of these scripts don't defend against command failure or unset environment variables causing them to fail when configured in Cylc ``*script`` (see also :ref:`troubleshooting.my_job_failed` for details).

 To avoid this, run ``set +eu`` before activating your environment.
-This turns off some Bash safety features allowing environment activation to complete.
+This turns off some Bash safety features, allowing environment activation to complete.
 Remember to run ``set -eu`` afterwards to turn these features back on.

 .. code-block:: cylc